-Our raw heather honey
+Our raw honey

-Heather honey has an amber colour and when it crystallizes it takes on a much more brownish colour, with clearly reddish tones.
+This honey has an amber colour and when it crystallizes it takes on a much more brownish colour, with clearly reddish tones.

 This raw heather honey has a very intense and persistent aroma, especially in the retrosanal, and it is reminiscent of deciduous forests in autumn, humus and mushrooms.
 When tasting it, salty notes and marked bitter components can be appreciated, with more or less intensity depending on the type of heather and its purity.